Be-Prepared/Be-Prepared.github.io/README.md

+# Be Prepared

-Work in progress - yet another toolbox filled with offline-only tools.
+A toolbox filled with offline-only tools.
 Useful for your everyday life and can turn your backup phone into a useful device.
 Nothing uses the internet, accesses local files, or sends content to a remote server.
-I care about your privacy and security.
+I care about your privacy and security, so please feel free to audit the code.

 Use this application at [Be-Prepared.github.io](https://be-prepared.github.io).
-It's a PWA and is installable as an application with a tap.
+It's a PWA and is installable as an application or you can run it from your web browser.
 Because it's a PWA, it can only auto-update itself when you are online.
 This can happen in the background or when you launch the application.
 You can detect if a new version is available by a drawer that opens on the bottom after the update is downloaded.
 An easy way to ensure you have the latest version is to make sure you are on the internet and run the app, wait a minute, close the app, then open it again.

 This PWA is also an example for how to use the following:
     * [Fudgel](https://github.com/fidian/fudgel), an extremely lightweight web component library.